Ruggero1912/ruggero1912.github.io/_posts/2023-04-04-how I prevented users registrations from disposable email addresses.md

 ```

-By adopting a sort of "lookup table" on the disposability checker API, the results given by the check flow are verificable and updateable.
+By adopting a sort of "lookup table" on the disposability checker API, the results given by the check flow are verificable and updatable.

 ![Blocked domains table structure]({{"/assets/images/blog/2023-04-04-domains table.png" | relative_url }})